 Studies have found that people with a family history of alcohol addiction or major depressive disorder have a higher risk of developing either condition.
 Those who have suffered trauma or abuse are also more likely to develop this co-occurring disorder.

 Can Alcohol Addiction Cause Major Depressive Disorder?

-While it has been found either condition can cause the other, the National Institute on Alcohol Abuse and Alcoholism has determined that it is more likely that alcohol addiction can lead to a person developing major depressive disorder.
+While it has been found either condition can cause the other, the National Institute on Alcohol Abuse and Alcoholism has determined that it is more likely that alcohol addiction can lead to a person developing a major depressive disorder.
 When a person is struggling with alcoholism and fails to cope with their situation, they can develop feelings of depression.
 They feel weak and inadequate, which leads to more drinking to help manage their negative emotions.

 The Relationship between Major Depressive Disorder and Alcohol Addiction

-According a study conducted by the University of Otago, addiction to alcohol and major depression symptoms are closely correlated.
-As many as 40% of alcoholics will develop major depressive disorder.
+According to a study conducted by the University of Otago, addiction to alcohol and major depression symptoms are closely correlated.
+As many as 40% of alcoholics will develop a major depressive disorder.
 This is likely due to two things: the sedative effects of alcohol and its ease of access.
 Unlike anti-depressant drugs, people don’t need a prescription to get alcohol.
 What’s more, alcohol is much cheaper compared to medication.

 Drinking alcohol can and does relieve major depressive symptoms, albeit temporarily.
 However, since the effects of alcohol can wear off quickly, people who use it to self-medicate will need to take it on a regular basis to keep feeling the effects.
 What’s more, they find that they need to take it in ever-increasing amounts as they develop a stronger tolerance over time.
 This cycle will likely continue and worsen until treatment is given.